#Golang MySQL Tutorial

 Thankfully, the opensource package that we’ll be using for the basis of this

-tutorial features automatic connection-pooling thanks to it’s use of of the
+tutorial features automatic connection-pooling thanks to its use of the

 This essentially means that, every time you query your database, you are using a connection from a pool of connections that have been set up on application startup.
 These connections are reused, time and time again, and this subsequently means you aren’t creating and destroying a new connection every time you perform a query.